Shigella Frequently Asked Questions (FAQ)

 • Fever

-• HOW IS SHIGELLA TREATED?
+• HOW IS SHIGELLOSIS TREATED?

 • HOW CAN YOU PREVENT SHIGELLOSIS?

-• Wash hands with soap and water carefully and frequently, especially after using the bathroom or after changing diapers.
+• Wash hands with soap and water carefully and frequently, especially after using the bathroom or after changing diapers

 • Always wash hands before preparing foods or beverages and eating.